Andorra, Teruel

 Andorra is a town and municipality of Teruel province in the autonomous community of Aragon, Spain.
 It should not be confused with the Principality of Andorra or its capital, Andorra la Vella, 236 km (147 miles) away.

-In 2019 the municipality, which covers an area of 141.36 km², had 7,472 inhabitants, giving it a population density of 53 inhabitants per km².
+In 2019 the municipality, which covers an area of 141.36 km2, had 7,472 inhabitants, making it the third largest municipality in the province of Teruel.

 Andorra is the capital of the Aragonese comarca of Andorra-Sierra de Arcos and is located in a region where there is much mining activity.

 The town's patron saint is St Macarius.

+History

+During the Spanish Civil War, the town participated in the Spanish revolution and was collectivised by the CNT and UGT.

 Administration

-The mayor of Andorra is Mr Antonio Amador Cueto, of the Socialist party.
+The mayor of Andorra is Mr Rafael Guia Marques, of the Socialist party.